← BACK TO HOME

 1. Measurement + Preliminary Score

 Your vertical jump is measured in inches.
-A preliminary score is generated with the linear equation y = mx + b, where x is your jump height (inches), b is 0, and m is set so the max estimated jump for your age range and gender maps to 100 points.
+A preliminary score is generated with the linear equation y = mx + b, where x is your jump height (inches), and m is set so the max estimated jump for your age range and gender maps to 100 points.
 The minimum is 0 inches.
-Example: For a male ages 20–29, the estimated max is 34 inches, so m = 100 / 34 = 2.94.
+For male ages 30-39, the estimated max is 31 inches, so m = 3.27 and b = 0.

 y = mx + b Chart (Example)